HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 }
 ```

-Note that we first create an extractor `ext_clear_table` to be executed
+Note that we first create an extractor `ext_clear_table`, which is executed
-before any other extractor, to clear output tables of all other
+before any other extractor and empties the output tables of all other
 extractors.
 This is a `sql_extractor`, which is just a set of SQL
 commands specified in the `sql` field.